 What you can do

-- Make a list of all medications, vitamins and supplements you're taking and the dosages used.
-Also, write down the reasons you stopped taking any medications, whether this was because of side effects or lack of effectiveness.
+- Make a list of all medicines, vitamins and supplements you're taking.
+Include the dosages used for each.
+Also write down the reasons you stopped taking any medicines.
+Note whether you stopped taking a medicine because of side effects or lack of effectiveness.

-- Ask a family member to come with you to the doctor, because it's not always easy to remember everything you've been told during your appointment.
-Also, since memory loss can happen during seizures, many times an observer is able to better describe the seizure than is the person who's had the seizure.
+- Ask a family member to come with you.
+It's not always easy to remember everything you've been told during your appointment.
+And since memory loss can happen during seizures, an observer may be able to better describe the seizure.

-Preparing a list of questions will help you make the most of your time with your doctor.
-For a grand mal seizure, some basic questions to ask your doctor include:
+Preparing a list of questions helps make the most of your time at your appointment.
+For seizures, some basic questions to ask include: